kolkhis/tech-notes/linux/samba.md

 sudo dnf install -y samba samba-common samba-client
 ```

-- RedHat systems need all 3 packages.
+- On RedHat systems, you need to specify all 3 packages, where as Debian-based
+  systems just need the `samba` package (it will install the others automatically).

 Choose/create the directory to server over Samba.